zambranag777/Trade_Engine_Demo/README.md

    7. Open a browser window and enter the following URL:
       - **http://127.0.0.1:8880/**
-   8. Enter the following password to load the trade engine demo Jupyter Notebook: **easy**
+   8. Enter the following password to load the trade engine demo Jupyter Notebook:
+      - password: **easy**
       - This will take 5 to 20 seconds to load, it is a large notebook with many images use for documentation
    9. Follow the execution instructions in the notebook to run the example backtests
   10. Run the following command to stop the containers: